 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #ChooseSmart #CollectiveBias

 Where has the summer gone?
 It feels like June was just yesterday and now we’re all gearing up for school to start.
 Along with the new school year comes the need for healthy and easy back-to-school lunch options.
-Today I’ve got not one, but two lunch options for you – rainbow veggie pinwheels geared towards the kids and sesame lime quinoa salad for the adults.
+Today I’ve got not one, but two lunch options for you – rainbow veggie pinwheels geared towards the kids and Asian quinoa salad for the adults.
 The best part is that the same veggies are used in both recipes, which means that you only have to do food prep once and you can get two completely different meals out of it!

 My twins were so excited to bring lunch to camp at their preschool this summer.
 It was their first experience with a packed lunch and my first time coming up with creative lunch ideas that were portable but also healthy.
 That being said, no adult wants a boring lunch either which is why I’m also giving you a recipe that is perfect to take with you to work or enjoy at home.
 I do a lot of shopping at Smart & Final, aside from the great prices I’m also a big fan of their all-natural Sun Harvest line which includes everything from organic produce to natural cleaning products.
 I stopped at the meat, produce and grain aisles to pick up everything I needed for these recipes.

 Let’s talk about the rainbow veggie pinwheels first.
 I took a large tortilla, added a layer of homemade ranch spread and then layered on a rainbow of Sun Harvest veggies and some cooked shredded Sun Harvest chicken breast.
+You can omit the chicken for a vegetarian option.

 Pretty right?
 You want to keep the veggie layers thin so that the pinwheels will hold together.
 The tortilla gets rolled up tightly and then sliced into pinwheels.
 My girls were thrilled with these, one of them said they reminded her of a veggie sushi!
 I used my homemade ranch dip powder for the spread but store bought ranch powder will work fine too.
 It works best to cut the vegetables into long strips; if you cut them small they’ll be more likely to fall out of the pinwheels.